Deploy deterministic machine learning models for industrial automation with ML.NET integration

 Ensemble Methods

-Combine multiple models for improved accuracy:
+Combine multiple models for improved accuracy (advanced custom pattern):

 public double EnsemblePredict(double value)